woodcock3/lcc11-emails/src/emails/payment-pending.md

   - what you were trying to book / order, and
   - the date, time and venue you were trying to book or the certificate order you were trying to make

-So that the registrars can check if your payment and booking or order completed.
+So that the registrars can check if your payment, booking or order completed.